Choosing the best Linux hosting for you

 With a mail server running on your Linux server, you can not only take all your employee-confidential communications in house and organize them to your satisfaction.
 You can also run your newsletter campaigns with full control and without having yet another service subscription.
 The first mail servers ran on Unix.
 In many cases, the Linux world built on this solid foundation to develop fully-fledged, modern solutions covering all email service needs..
 Popular open-source mail-transfer options include:

 Email processing is not an onerous task if you are a small team with “average” email needs.
 But shared hosting will not give you full control of email filtering.
-A VPS can handle this easily up to hundreds of users, or thousands of newsletter recipients.
+A linux virtual private server can handle this easily up to hundreds of users, or thousands of newsletter recipients.
 If you start having millions of subscribers, then you might consider switching it up to a dedicated server with beefy hardware.

 Development operations